cclemente/The-Race-That-Stops-the-Kingdom/README.md

 ## 📊 Conclusion

 The science is clear — **thoroughbreds** dominate endurance speed.
-Greyhounds and pronghorns are the only serious challengers, while kangaroos make the podium on efficiency.
+Greyhounds are the only serious challengers, while kangaroos make the podium on efficiency.
 Behind them, zebras, humans, ostriches, and even cheetahs cross the line minutes later — proving that the Melbourne Cup truly is the **race that stops the kingdom.**